ARCHER2-HPC/archer2-docs/docs/archer2-migration/archer2-differences.md

   flexibility.
 You can find details of the new QoS available in [the Submitting Jobs on ARCHER2 section of the User Guide](../user-guide/scheduler.md).
-- You no longer need to specify `--reservation=shortqos` when using the "short" QoS.
+- You no longer need to specify `--reservation=shortqos` when using the `short` QoS.
-- Resevations can now run for longer than the maximum wall time available in any of the QoS defined in the scheduler.
+- Jobs running in a reservation can now run for longer than the maximum wall time available in any of the normal QoS defined in the scheduler.
+Reservations must use the `reservation` QoS.
 - You should no longer add the `module load epcc-job-env` command to job submission scripts.